What is preeclampsia

-There also appears to be a genetic component.
+There also appears to be a genetic component that determines a person’s risk of developing preeclampsia.
 If a pregnant person’s mother and/or sisters have a history of preeclampsia, their risk of preeclampsia is higher than that of a person without such a family history.
 Having had a previous pregnancy with preeclampsia also increases risk.
 In such high-risk pregnancies, there is some evidence that a daily low dose (81mg/day) of aspirin may have a protective effect.

 - Have diabetes (type 1, type 2 or gestational diabetes)

 - Are pregnant for the first time in 10 years

 - Are having a multiple pregnancy of twins, triplets, etc.